FDA are investigating 127 cases of seizures or other neurological issues after people used e-cigarettes.

-Questions swirl this week as the Food and Drug Administration (FDA) warned consumers of a potential link between e-cigarettes and seizures.
+Questions swirl as the Food and Drug Administration (FDA) warned consumers of a potential link between e-cigarettes and seizures.

 The agency said in a

 The FDA is concerned that not all cases of these health events have been reported and that the issue needs further investigation.

 “We want to be clear that we don’t yet know if there’s a direct relationship between the use of e-cigarettes and a risk of seizure.
 We can’t yet say for certain that e-cigarettes are causing these seizures,” said former FDA Commissioner Dr. Scott Gottlieb.

 In the April notice, Gottlieb said the FDA is releasing this information to the public early in hopes that it will better alert the public and medical community and encourage them to report adverse health outcomes from vaping.

 Information is sparse, and the link between vaping and seizures isn’t clear.